JavaScript is required

 Creditor notices and letters of demand

-Explains the notices or letters creditors may send to try to get you to pay an overdue debt.
+Find out about the notices or letters creditors may send to you if you owe them an overdue debt.

 Note: Some creditors may send letters that look like court documents to make you think court action has been started.
 This is illegal.
 If you are not sure whether a document is real, get legal help.